Conflict Name: World War I, First World War, Great War and Seminal Catastrophe

 World War 1 is often abbreviated as WW1 or WWI.

-World War 1 was fought between two alliances, the Entente Powers (Allies of World War 1) and the Central Powers.
+World War 1 was fought between two alliances, the Entente Powers and the Central Powers.

 The Entente Powers included the British Empire, Empire of Japan, French Republic, Kingdom of Italy, Russian Empire and the United States of America.